JohnCode1/HomeLab/Guide/Samba/README.md

    * You should now be able to access these directories on your local network (LAN).

-# 🔗 Connecting to the Samba Share
+# 🔗 Connecting to the Samba Share on a Linux VM

 10. On the server you want to connect to your media server, install `cifs-utils`: